kashishpandey/CS510-VideoGameAnalysis/README.md

 How to run program:
 - download the zip file
 - Open the r project in r studio
+- make sure all the libraries are downloaded
 - Select all the code (command-A)
 - Hit the run button
 * note that it may take a few minutes to run all the models towards the bottom of the code because of model complexity